andy-maier/pytest-easy-server/docs/intro.rst

 .. code-block:: text

-    --tars-file=FILE      Use the specified server definition file.
+    --es-server-file=FILE   Use the specified server definition file.
+                            Default: server.yml in current directory.

+    --es-vault-file=FILE    Use the specified vault file.
-                          Default: tars.yaml in current directory.
+                            Default: vault.yml in current directory.

-    --tars-server=NICKNAME
-                          Use the server or server group with this nickname to test against.
+    --es-nickname=NICKNAME  Use the server or server group with this nickname to test against.
-                          Default: default server or server group specified in the file.
+                            Default: default server or server group
+                            specified in the server definition file.

 .. _`Supported environments`: